Jun - Sep

 Follow the farm

 Strawberries really are the quintessential summer fruit.
 Historically strawberries were unavailable after the main crop finished towards the end of June.
-Luckily over the last few decades, advances in plant breeding and selection mean we can now grown strawberries well into autumn, although the best fruit is always during the main crop.
+Luckily over the last few decades, advances in plant breeding and selection mean we can now grow strawberries well into autumn, although the best fruit is always during the main crop.

 There really isn't anything like a ripe, outdoor grown strawberry, you can taste the sunshine!